Last Updated on April 9th, 2020

 - Maintain complete contact information: Incomplete contact information is a major sign that your CRM needs to be cleaned.
 Filling out a contact’s name, email address, mailing address, etc. can seem daunting.
 However, we recommend identifying the most important fields and ensuring those fields are completed for all your contacts.
+At the very least, these include contact's first, last, and company names.
+When you send out a personalized email that includes referring to the person by name, for example "Hi [firstname]", you must ensure that the names in your database are spelled right and don't contain any random words and/or symbols.
 By doing so, you will not only have clean customer and prospect data, but you will also maintain consistency throughout your entire contact database.

 - Train your employees: Maintaining accurate data within your CRM is not a one-person job.
 It takes time and effort.
 Train your employees on how to input contact information into your CRM.
 It may seem like a waste of time and resources, but it will give you the ability to maintain accurate and consistent data across your database (and save tons of time on various levels down the road).
 We recommend providing your employees with workshop sessions and handy guides they can refer to when inputting data into your CRM system.